kaplaks-sandbox/RPi-vespai-C2/README.md

 - ✅ **Raspberry Pi 5** (full support)
 - **Memory**: 2GB RAM minimum, 4GB recommended
-- **Storage**: 1GB free space for models and dependencies
+- **Storage**: 1GB free space for models and dependencies, SSD Recommended
 - **Camera**: USB camera or CSI camera (Raspberry Pi)

-The installation is based on PyTorch and the installation process will install all the required dependencies
+The installation is based on PyTorch and the installation process will install all the required dependencies - ideally using uv.
 - **Python**: 3.7+ (3.9+ recommended for Raspberry Pi)
 - The system was developed on Python 3.13 as the default with the Debian distro.

 ### 2. Installation
-Refer to the Install.md doc under the docs folder
+Refer to the Install.md doc under the docs folder Scripts provided to install as a service, autostart on boot.
+Various variables stored in .env file (use .env-template)

 ### 3. Access Dashboard
 Once Installed and running, open your browser to: `http://localhost:8081` or replace localhost with the IP address if the RPi.

+#### Demo mode
-PS: To get a **demo**: Click on the Red Live button in the Live Feed.
+To get a **demo**: Click on the Red Live button in the Live Feed.
 This will change the feed from Camera to the Dataset, streaming images from the dataset into the detector with results then logged as if running live.

 - **Live Video Feed**: Real-time camera stream with detection overlays
 - **Statistics Cards**: Frame count, detection counts, system stats